The

 prideare masquerading as social concern.

-Look closely at some of the men and women in the social justice movements
+Look closely at some of the men and women involved in activism and protest

 and wonder to what extent they are trying to further their political careers,